sez11a/liferay-docs/userGuide/en/chapters/12-liferay-utility-applications.markdown

 *Delete:* lets you remove an article from the knowledge base.

 These actions are similar to the ones that can be performed from the Administrator view of the Knowledge Base display portlet.
 However, the Knowledge Base display portlet is intended to be placed on a page for the end user so an additional action is available: *RSS* is a link to an RSS feed of an article.
-Also, the *View* action is only available from the control panel since the Knowledge Base Article portlet can be used to display an article on a page.
+Also, the *View* action is only available from the Control Panel since the Knowledge Base Article portlet can be used to display an article on a page.

-The templates tab of the Knowledge Base page of the control panel allows administrators to create templates to facilitate the creation of articles.
+The templates tab of the Knowledge Base page of the Control Panel allows administrators to create templates to facilitate the creation of articles.
 A template basically functions like a starting point for the creation of certain types of articles.
-Click the *Add Template* button on the Templates tab of the Knowledge Base page of the control panel to create a new template.
+Click the *Add Template* button on the Templates tab of the Knowledge Base page of the Control Panel to create a new template.

 ![Figure 12.16: Adding a New Template From the Control Panel](../../images/liferay-collaboration-kb-new-template.png)

-Navigate back to the templates tab of the Knowledge Base page of the control panel.
+Navigate back to the templates tab of the Knowledge Base page of the Control Panel.
 You can perform the following actions on a template:

 *View:* displays a template.
 From here, you can use the template to create an article, edit the template, modify the permissions on the template or delete it.